Antiz96/arch-update/README.md

 ### The systray applet

+To start the systray applet, launch the "Arch-Update Systray Applet" application from your app menu.
-To start the systray applet automatically at boot, add the `arch-update --tray` command to your auto-start commands/WM config or start/enable the associated systemd service like so:
+To start it automatically at boot, either run the `arch-update --tray --enable` command (preferred method on some specific desktop environment, like XFCE for instance) or start/enable the associated systemd service like so:

 ```bash
 systemctl --user enable --now arch-update-tray.service
 ```

+*If you use a window manager/Wayland compositor, you can add the `arch-update --tray` command to your configuration file instead.*

 The systray icon will automatically change depending on the current state of your system ('up to date' or 'updates available').
 When clicked, it launches `arch-update` via the [arch-update.desktop](https://github.com/Antiz96/arch-update/blob/main/res/desktop/arch-update.desktop) file.